Are you ready to embark on an epic journey to transform your homemade pizza game with the ultimate secret to heavenly, melted mozzarella cheese?

 - Use Only Nonstick Pans

-Using nonstick pans when melting cheese is essential since it becomes very sticky when melted.
+Using nonstick pans when melting cheese is essential since it becomes very sticky.

 Use rubber or silicone spatulas when scrapping the sticky cheese, for they are made of nonstick material; thus, do not destroy your kitchenware.